 Pauline is the author of three novels: Waters of Time, Century Hutchinson 1988; Ulverscroft 1991, and The Keepers, Virago (Little, Brown), 1996 and 1997.
 Border 7 was published by Stairwell Books in 2015.
 The Keepers is available as an eBook on Kindle and an audio book of Border 7 recorded by Pauline herself can be downloaded from Amazon.
 If you’re new to Amazon, here’s a direct link.

 Pauline is also the P of PJ Quinn, the pen name adopted by Pauline and her daughter, Jo Summers, to author the DI Ambrose series of police procedurals set in the late 50s and early 60s.

-Eleven collections of her poetry have been published, and her poems, short stories and articles have appeared in many anthologies and journals and been broadcast on radio and translated into Spanish and Romanian.
+Eleven collections of her poetry have been published, and her poems, short stories and articles have appeared in many anthologies and journals, broadcast on radio and translated into Spanish and Romanian.
 Her most recent collection of poetry, Time Traveller, was published by Graft Poetry in 2017.

 Pauline loves singing, travel, art and doing illustrations.

 In 2018 she was a finalist for the 2018 York Culture Awards Excellence in Writing Award.
 Pauline's work on Poetic Justice was part of the submission for her nomination.